ibm-cloud-docs/assistant/deploy-sms.md

 - Starting an SMS-only interaction with an outgoing text
 - Configuring backup locations
 - Reviewing the usage summary page.
-Use logDNA instead.
-For more information, see [Viewing logs](#deploy-phone-logs).
+Use IBM Log Analysis instead.
+For more information, see [Viewing logs](/docs/assistant?topic=assistant-deploy-phone#deploy-phone-logs).

 To migrate from {{site.data.keyword.iva_short}} to the {{site.data.keyword.conversationshort}} *SMS with Twilio* integration, complete the following step: